Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/X86_Simulation/README.md

    (gdb)
    ```

-5. From now, you can follow the steps 1-5, and set the breakpoint of interest, observe local values, stack values etc, and finally once the GDB server exited normally, you can observe the Terminal 1 for the valgrind runs completion and overall status summaries.
+5. From here, follow steps 1-5 to set breakpoints of interest, observe local values, and stack values.
+When the GDB server exits normally, observe Terminal 1 for the Valgrind runs completion and overall status summaries.

    ```
    INFO: Reading options file './Work/options/x86sim.options'.